ToF-/ForthBowlingScore/README.md

 - current frame 1st throw / nothing  ( 0 ..
 10 / 255 )
 - bonus on the next throw            ( 0,1,2 )
 - bonus on the next next throw       ( 0,1,2 )
-- number of frame already played     ( 0..10 )
+- numero of current frame            ( 0..10 )

-this information can hold on a 8 byte word